dionysos-dev/Dionysos.jl/docs/src/developers/git.md

 ### VSCode

-Switch to Source Control by pressing `Ctrl+Shift+G` then on the three horizontal dots on the top right of the left pane then on "push" when it is asking which remote to push to, select `jdupont` if you don't have write access or `origin` if you have write access.
+Switch to Source Control by pressing `Ctrl+Shift+G` then on the three horizontal dots on the top right of the left pane then on "push".
+If it is the first time you push this branch, it will ask "The branch `mybranch` has no remote branch.
+Would you like to publish this branch ?"; answer with "Ok".
+Then it will ask which remote to push to, select `jdupont` if you don't have write access or `origin` if you have write access.

 ### Git bash